Theodeus/javascript/README.md

 ## Blocks

-  - Use braces with all multi-line blocks.
+  - Use braces with line breaks.

     ```javascript
     // bad